Maps & Publications

-The new 2010 official map of the trail, produced on a “plastic paper,” sells for $10 at Forest Service and National Park Service offices and online through Discover Your Northwest and the National Forest Store.
+The new 2016 official map of the Trail, produced on a “plastic paper,” can be purchased at Forest Service and National Park Service offices along the Trail and online through Discover Your Northwest and the U.S. Geological Survey Store.
 Click the map cover to see an image of the map.

 Documents produced by the Nez Perce National Historic Trail can be found below.
 Some of these publications can be ordered in hard copy, some are available online, and some are available in both formats.
 The quarterly progress report online documents are provided in PDF or a text only, screen-reader accessible version (in progress).
 For further information on hard-copy publications, contact us.